Silver-Clouds/maven-external-version/README.md

 ### Parameters

 - `versionFilePath`: denotes the file which first line will be read to extract the version from.
 Can be a fully qualified path or a path relative to the project directory.
-The parameter is optional, it defaults to `VERSION`, meaning that if not provided, a file called `VERSION` will be read from the project root.
+The parameter is optional, it defaults to `VERSION`, meaning that if not provided, a file called `VERSION` will be read from the project module root.

 ## Strategy : script